iaxo/axion-limits/README.md

 3. WimpPlot.py : the creation of the BasePlot, the plotting of the data and labels are handled within this class.
 4. DataBaseClass.py : Here the DataBase classes are defined to interface with the SQLite .db files.
 It has the following classes:
-   - DataBase : is not intended to be used, just serve to be inherited by the other classes.
+   - DataBase is the generic database class that can be used to load an already existing database.
-   - DataBaseGag for the database table of AxionGag experiments.
+   - DataBaseGag to create the database table of AxionGag experiments.
-   - DataBaseGae for the database table of AxionGae experiments.
+   - DataBaseGae to create the  database table of AxionGae experiments.
-   - DataBaseWimps for the database table of WIMps experiments.
+   - DataBaseWimps to create the database table of WIMps experiments.
-   - DataBaseLabels for the database table of labels (to be deprecated...).

 All these files are not intended to be modified by the user.